yoga

 – Strengthening.

-– Equal tension while keeping the skeletal integrity.
+– Equal tension while keeping the skeletal integration

 This style of Yoga is a restoring, repairing, as well as a relaxing practice, consisting of a few long-held and well-supported postures, thus suitable for bodies of all sizes and strengths.